 Yet practice has not caught up with the theory and the field is developing incredibly quickly.
-This course will equip participants with the very latest knowledge on climate-related financial risks, as well as the expertise, networks, and confidence to design and implement practices for measuring and managing these risks.
+The Climate-related Financial Risk Course (CFRC) is designed to equip participants with the very latest knowledge on climate-related financial risks, as well as the expertise, networks, and confidence to design and implement practices for measuring and managing these risks.

 The course has been designed and developed by the Oxford Sustainable Finance Programme to support individuals working in a range of areas, including: risk officers in financial institutions; analysts and portfolio managers; corporate risk managers and strategists; financial regulators supervising or considering how to supervise firms in relation to climate-related risk; government officials integrating climate-related risk into government decision-making and policy; and NGOs working on climate-related financial risks.

-The course is centred around a three-day residential workshop held in a college at the University of Oxford from Wednesday 17th to Friday 19th July 2019, with accommodation provided from Tuesday 16th July 2019.
+The course is centred around a three-day residential workshop held at the University of Oxford from Wednesday 15th to Friday 17th July 2020, with accommodation provided from Tuesday 14th July 2020.

 The CFRC is one of three Oxford Sustainable Finance Programme open enrolment executive courses.
 Alumni will become part of our community and receive invitations to our events and conferences.
 There is also a growing alumni community.
 All alumni also receive a 15% discount on all other Oxford Sustainable Finance Programme open enrolment executive courses.